cedadev/cis/doc/plugin_development.rst

 .. note::

-    Any technical details that may be useful to experienced Python programmers will be highlighted in this style - they aren’t necessary for completing the tutorial.
+    Any technical details that may be useful to experienced Python programmers will be highlighted in this style - they aren't necessary for completing the tutorial.

 Here we describe the process of creating and sharing a plugin.
 A CIS